-4. Action taken to involve the relevant programme partners in the preparation of the Interreg programme and the role of those programme partners in the implementation, monitoring and evaluation
+4. Action taken to involve the relevant programme partners in the preparation of the Interreg programme and the role of those programme partners in the implementation, monitoring and evaluation Reference: point (g) of Article 17(3)

 PREPARING THE PROGRAMME

 In accordance with the multi-level governance approach, the involvement of partners has been a central component throughout the development of this Cooperation Programme and an emphasis has been placed on ensuring both national, regional, and local level participation in the drafting process.
 The partnership principle has been key to the drafting process with the opportunity to gain regional and local perspectives through open consultation procedures, where relevant bodies representing among others economic and social partners, civil society and NGOs have provided valuable input.